kyleko1234/myEasyLedger/rest_api/Documentation/JournalEntry/Contents/Update a JournalEntry.md

-### Update an Entry
+### Update an JournalEntry
-Endpoint: `PUT /entry/{id}`
+Endpoint: `PUT /journalEntry/{id}`

-Updates an entry with the specified id by setting the value of the parameters passed.
+Updates an journal entry with the specified id by setting the value of the parameters passed.
 All parameters must be passed; any unpassed parameters will set the attribute to null.
 All existing LineItems will be destroyed and replaced with LineItems passed in the request body.
-An Entry will keep the same id after an update, but its LineItems will be assigned new ids after an update regardless of whether the updated list of LineItems is different from that of the existing Entry.
+A journal entry will keep the same id after an update, but its LineItems will be assigned new ids after an update regardless of whether the updated list of LineItems is different from that of the existing Entry.
 ___
 #### Request Body Parameters
-- **entryId (`Long`)**<br/>
+- **journalEntryId (`Long`)**<br/>
 Id of the entry to be updated.
 Must match id in URI of the request.

-- **entryDate (`LocalDate`)**<br/>
+- **journalEntryDate (`LocalDate`)**<br/>
 User-supplied date of this entry.

 - **description (`String` 255)**<br/>